 Anheuser-Busch InBev bought its nearest rival, SABMiller.
 The combined company is headquartered in Belgium.

-Books on History of Beer in the 20th Century.
+Books on History of Beer During the Period

 Bamforth, C. Brewmaster’s Art: the History and Science of Beermaking.
 Prince Frederick, MD : Recorded Books, 2009.